bhavey/get-tacos/README.md

 # get-tacos
 A program designed to optimize Taco Bell orders.
+Finds the cheapest possible way to get a product by doing substitutions on cheaper products.
+Also checks to see if making an item "Fresco" or "Supreme" will save money.

 How to use:
 You'll need python >= 2.7 and pip.
 If you don't have them go to their website and follow the listed install instructions.